iani/AUD722_ComputerMusic2025_Theory/2025-12-08 Basic Concepts of Syntax and Programing Languages.md

 **They are called _lexical punctuation tokens_, subdivided into _delimiters_ (for strings and grouping), _operators_ (for `-`), and _radix-point markers_ (for `.` in floats).**

-If you want, I can also map these categories to how they are handled in real lexer implementations (regular expressions, token priority, ambiguity resolution).
+If you want, I can also map these categories to how they are handled in real lexer implementations (regular expressions, token priority, ambiguity resolution).π